 - Request your bank close the compromised account and re-open a like account with a different number

-If you believe you have given out personal information such as your name, address, and Social Security number to someone who may use it for fraud:
+If you believe you have given out personal information such as your name, address, and/or Social Security number to someone who may use it for fraud: